dsv-su/daisy-api-client-php/README.md

     "pass": "password"
 }
 ```
 except with user and pass replaced by yours.
-Now you can use it like this:
+Now you can use the library like this:
 ```php
 require 'vendor/autoload.php';
 use DsvSu\Daisy;